dinanathsj29/angular7-step-by-step-tutorial/README.md

   </figure>
 </p>

-4. After installation check version of angular CLI by using the command: `ng -v` OR `ng --version`
+4. After installation check version of angular CLI by using the command: `ng -v` OR `ng --version`, you can also verify angular CLI installation by command: `ng` OR `ng --help`
 5. Create a new app with angular CLI by using syntax: `ng new project/appName` example: command: `ng new angular6-1-demo`
 6. Go inside the project/app directory, command: `cd angular6-1-demo`
 7. Build and run Angular App, command: `ng serve` OR `ng serve -o` OR `ng serve --open`